FarinaNoman/beginner-data-projects/netflix-data-analysis/README.md

 Step 2 involves basic initial activities like data cleaning.
 The column that has the most null values is that of a director but i think thta for now I will choose the keep the columns cast and director since those are integral parts of any piece of media.
 I will have to find another way to work around the data in somw way to make it more efficient.

+More cleaning process was applied.
+Columns with missing values were termes 'Unknown'.
+The release year type was converted to Integer for ease in feature extraction.
+The casing for coumns of Rating, Country and Type was standardized.